 One Crown Place

 Sitting directly north of the City-Hackney border opposite the Broadgate Estate, One Crown Place is an optimum site currently undergoing redevelopment.
-AlloyMTD purchased the site in 2013, and engaged the design team, led by KPF, to design an optimum residentially-led mixed-use scheme.
+AlloyMtd purchased the site in 2013, and engaged the team, led by KPF, to design a residentially-led mixed-use scheme.

 Recognising the planning sensitivity of the site, with a listed chapel to the west and Georgian terraces to the south, the developed scheme is truly mixed-use, in both use and architectural response.

-Two residential towers, reaching 32 storeys in height, sit upon a podium block housing office, amenity space, retail and entrances.
-The pair of towers are orientated in such a way that they appear independent of the podium, yet are totally integrated in structural terms.
-In order to optimise the six levels of office space, the tower structures are transferred at the base of the tower, where we have adopted storey-deep steel trusses, spanning diagonally across the office space, and supported off the expressed corner columns to the towers.
+Two residential towers of 30 and 34 storeys sit upon a podium block housing office, amenity space, retail and entrances.
+The towers are orientated in such a way that they appear independent of the podium, yet are totally integrated in structural terms.
+In order to optimise the six levels of office space, the tower structures are transferred at the base of the tower, where we have adopted storey-deep steel trusses spanning diagonally across the office space, and supported off the expressed corner columns to the towers.

 There is a true mix of approaches to form and construction in the scheme.
-The towers are new-build, as is the majority of the office space, yet a Victorian warehouse façade is neatly integrated into the schemes’ northern elevation.
+The towers are new-build, as is the majority of the office space, yet a Victorian warehouse façade is neatly integrated into the scheme’s northern elevation.
 An existing 1980s office building to the north-west corner is retained and extended – this will form a stand-alone office unit on the site.
-Additionally, the Georgian terraces, noted as having local heritage interest, are repaired and maintained, and form part of a new boutique hotel on the site.
+Additionally, Georgian terraces, noted as having local heritage interest, are to be repaired and maintained, forming part of a new boutique hotel.
 All this over a new two-storey deep basement!

 Redevelopment of various mixed-use structures, from modern residential towers to a Victorian warehouse